Antonio-Prado/Internet-connection-SLA-RTD-and-PL-check/README.md

 Out of 10k packets it is expected a maximum of 2 lost packets and an average round trip delay value less than 100ms.

 Of course you can tune the threshold values by adjusting the script arguments.

+To get reliable results, run this script on a box behind the gateway with no other load.